 While we write Korean letters in separate blocks, we combine some of them and pronounce them together.

 On their own, vowels and consonants are pretty easy to pronounce as difficult letters.
-But when used in a sentence, their sound blends and is exceedingly tough to distinguish.
+But their sound blends when used in a sentence and is exceedingly tough to distinguish.

 These are the sounds that accustom English speakers on the surface.
 However, keeping the subtle distinction between the sounds and consonants is tricky.